jaerrib/maerstanas/rules/rules.md

 - Stones may not be placed such that four hinges are created immediately.
 - The edge of the board counts as **one** hinge; corners count as **two** because they border two edges.
 - Play continues until no more viable moves remain.

+## Thunder-stone rules

+- Players each have one thunder-stone (*Þunor-stán*), which may be placed on the board during their turn **instead of a regular stone**.
+- Thunder-stones are the exception to the four hinge limitation.
+This is because, when placed, a thunder-stone removes any and all stones orthognally adjacent to its position, whether they belong to the player or the opponent.
+- Stones which have been removed from the board are returned to the respective players and do not count as captures or contribute to scoring in any way.
+- After placement, thunder-stones hinges and scoring are treated the same as normal stones.

 # Scoring